Migrating to federated identity

 If you try to log in to any of the testbed sites with your linked federated identity, you may notice that some of your data is missing, namely:

-- disk images and snapshots you or other project members have created in the past,
+disk images, snapshots and volumes you or other project members have created in the past,

 Migrating to federated identity effectively creates a new account for you in the system, so in order to retain access to some of your saved data, a short data migration is necessary.